carpentries/workshop-template/files/collaborative_document_in_person.md

 To ask a question, just raise your hand.

-If you need help from a helper, place a red sticky note on your laptop.
+If you need help from a helper, place a pink post-it note on your laptop lid.
 A helper will come to assist you as soon as possible.

 ## 🖥 Workshop website